Cat Info

 Secondary bacterial infection can be treated by your vet with antibiotics.

 Mouth ulcers can be severe and cause your cat to stop eating.
 Your vet needs to be consulted if your cat has stopped eating and drinking.
-Sometimes the cat has to be hospitalized and force fed because the mouth ulcers are so painful it refuses to eat.
+Sometimes the cat has to be hospitalized and force fed because the mouth ulcers are so painful the cat refuses to eat.

-Dehydrated cats may need to be put on intravenous fluids (a drip) and this will require spending a day or two in hospital.
+Dehydrated cats may need to be put on intravenous fluids and this will require spending a day or two in hospital.

 If the cat has lost it's sense of smell it will lose interest in it's food.
 Encourage your cat to eat by offering it strongly smelling food such as sardines.